dkrolikowski/tull_coude_reduction/docs/source/page_echelle_trace.rst

 The pipeline default is to use the ``scipy`` function.
 This is more reliable than the direct thresholding, which is hard to tune for the varying flat field response resulting in significantly different gradient peak values for each order.
 The ``scipy`` function does require hard coding of the peak width constraint, although in the future that can be changed to a *config* file option.
 The ``scipy`` function much more reliably finds the flat slice gradient peaks, and also does a better job of finding more orders towards the bottom of the detector where the signal signficantly degrades.

 **Important note**: The flat slice gradient peak finding identifies what is roughly the starting edge of an order.
 However, we want to identify the centers of the orders.
 In the *config* file we define the cross-dispersion pixel height of the slit, and add half of that value to the peak finding output to translate them to order centers.
 We then re-center the order locations by identifying the edges of the order flat slice as being where the values are 70% of the maximum, and then adopt the halfway point as the order center.
-This re-centering is done with the :py:func:`recenter_order_trace <trace_echelle.recenter_order_trace>` function.
+This re-centering is done with the :py:func:`recenter_order_trace <modules.trace_echelle.recenter_order_trace>` function.

 :purple:`Diagnostic plot:` a plot like the above figure's right panel showing the flat field slice and the centers of the identified orders is output in the ``trace`` subdirectory.

 Tracing the order across the detector
 +++++++++++++++++++++++++++++++++++++

 With the orders identified and their centers at the edge of the detector measured, we can trace the centers of each order across the full detector to get the full traces.
-This is done with the :py:func:`find_full_trace <trace_echelle.find_full_trace>` function.
+This is done with the :py:func:`find_full_trace <modules.trace_echelle.find_full_trace>` function.

 We start with the initial centers found, then move a pixel to the left and re-center the trace as is done at the end of the initial trace location finding step.
 We iterate this for every dispersion pixel and for each order that is identified.
 This results in an array of trace centers with shape (number of orders identified, number of dispersion pixels).
 For the Tull coudé spectrograph the latter is 2048 pixels.

 It is possible for some orders to be poorly traced.
 This is particularly true towards the bottom of the detector where signal significantly degrades.
 There is also an artifact on the detector, called the "picket fence", that imprints an emission like fringe over some orders.
 This "picket fence" fringing can cause those orders' traces to be poor.
 This is fixed in the fitting of the trace.

 :purple:`Diagnostic plot:` a plot showing the flat field with the full found trace overplotted as points is output in the ``trace`` subdirectory.
 It is a multi-page figure, with one page showing the full detector, and two pages to zoom in on each the top and bottom half to better see the trace.
-Generated with the :py:func:`plot_trace_on_image <trace_echelle.plot_trace_on_image>` function.
+Generated with the :py:func:`plot_trace_on_image <modules.trace_echelle.plot_trace_on_image>` function.

 Fitting the trace
 -----------------

 We then fit the full found trace across the detector for each order with a polynomial to enfore smoothness.
 For each order we fit the cross-dispersion pixel center vs. dispersion pixel.
 The degree of the polynomial is defined in the *config* file, and our default is 2nd-order.
 There is also an option in the *config* file to set the starting dispersion pixel to fit the polynomial to.
 This was introduced because sometimes the trace at the left edge of the detector wanders off due to low signal and biases the fit, despite the rest of the trace being identified well.
 For our default use, this is set to exclude the first fourth of the order.

 :purple:`Diagnostic plot:` a similar plot to that for the full trace finding is output to the ``trace`` subdirectory, with the polynomial fit to each order's trace overplotted.
-Generated with the :py:func:`plot_trace_on_image <trace_echelle.plot_trace_on_image>` function.
+Generated with the :py:func:`plot_trace_on_image <modules.trace_echelle.plot_trace_on_image>` function.

 Vetting quality of order trace fits
 +++++++++++++++++++++++++++++++++++